HGVSnomenclature/hgvs-nomenclature/docs/background/numbering.md

     - descriptions give some idea about where the variant is located regarding the encoded gene product (RNA and protein).
         - **c.78T>C is a variant in a protein coding sequence**<br>
           since nucleotide `c.78` has no signs attached and is not followed by a `+` or `-` and a second number, it is located in the protein coding part of the gene.<br>
-          **NOTE**: this rules does not hold for alternative transcripts where exons might reside 5' of the translation initiation side, in an intron or 3' of the 3'-terminal exon.<br>
+          **NOTE**: this rule does not hold for alternative transcripts where exons might reside 5' of the translation initiation side, in an intron or 3' of the 3'-terminal exon.<br>
           **NOTE**: dividing the nucleotide number by 3 gives the number of the amino acid residue affected; in the example, amino acid 26 (**78:3 = 26**).
         - **c.<code class="spot1">-</code>78G>A is a variant upstream (5') of the translation initiation site**<br>
           since nucleotide `c.-78` has a `-` prefix, it is located 5' of the `ATG` translation initiation codon.<br>